surskitty/crystalis/README.md

 The underlying philosophy of this romhack is to leave it playably a main series Pok&eacute;mon game, simplistic difficulty and all.
 Encounters are adjusted so that all Pok&eacute;mon will be available in multiple areas, with as few unfeasibly low appearance rates as possible.
 As such, there is no intention of releasing a separate document detailing full appearance lists.

 ## Changelog
+- Encounters changed almost entirely!
+This is a 251 hack.
 - Fairy type added
 - Dark and Ghost have switched so that Dark is now Physical and Ghost is Special.
 - All 1/8 female pok&eacute;mon changed to 1/4 female.